Why Serbia?

 Employment Permit

 The most common type.
 Issued for a specific job role with a designated employer.
-The employer initiates the application on behalf of the employee.
+The employer initiates the application on the employee's behalf.

 Most Common — For Job Seekers